adamcw/wordle-trie-packing/README.md

 to leverage the known structure of the data to implement similar methods to Brotli encoding, but eek out extra drops of delicious compression.

-Further, lookup time is not bad for the use-case in question (Wordle), with an unoptimized decoding method in Python taking ~0.065s to decode the entire contents into an array containing all of the words.
-A simple check for whether a word is in the array could be done much faster on average.
+Further, lookup time is not bad for the use-case in question (Wordle).
+With bit offsets generated for each first letter, searches can be performed in <1ms on average.

+In the `clone` directory of this repository you will find a decoder implemented in JavaScript which supports reading out a full word array, as well as doing in-place searches for words.
+Offset generation can be performed explictly on load (~20-35ms), or can be performed lazily as words are searched for.
+Explicit generation is likely ideal for Wordle clones, as you want to avoid any jank on submit to check if a word exists.
+That said, even on low-end hardware, lazy-loaded searches shouldn't generate jank.

+If you only care about over-the-wire benefits (which is probably all you should care about) then you can read out the words to an array in memory.
+The `includes` method in JavaScript is at least an order of magnitude faster on lookups on a dictionary this size, despite being O(n).
+Words generally don't share large prefixes due to their length, so most words can be rejected in just a couple of char comparisons.

 ## Did We Succeed?